jononovo/5ducksperday/replit.md

 ## Overview

 5Ducks is a comprehensive B2B lead generation and prospecting platform designed to help small businesses "sell to 5 new people every day."
 The application combines AI-powered company search, contact discovery, email enrichment, and campaign management into a unified platform.
-Built with React frontend and Express/Node.js backend, it uses PostgreSQL for data persistence and integrates with multiple third-party APIs for contact discovery and validation.
+Built with React frontend and Express/Node.js backend, it uses Replit Database for data persistence and integrates with multiple third-party APIs for contact discovery and validation.

 ## System Architecture